 Good hygiene practices to reduce your risk of getting sick poster

 Home is the only place for sick children.
 The sick bay at school is only for unwell children who are waiting to be collected by parents.

-Below is the official guide for details of exclusion in cases of infectious diseases:
+Click here or see below for the official guide for details of exclusion in cases of infectious diseases: